pyblosxom/pyblosxom/docs/comments.rst

    The comment system allows you to specify the directory where the comment directory tree will stored, and the suffix used for comment files.
-You need to make sure that this directory is writable by PyBlosxom however you have it installed.
+You need to make sure that this directory is writable by Pyblosxom however you have it installed.

    Set ``comment_dir`` to the directory (in your data directory) where